myangelaku/osu_scraper/README.md

 Simple python script to scrape the [osu! rankings](https://osu.ppy.sh/rankings/osu/performance) and each user's profile (currently only getting their playtime and location)

-For now, the purpose of this script heavily lies in obtaining the specified location of players in order to potentially build a local community, so players which don't have any location specified will be removed from the resulting file.
+For now, the purpose of this script heavily lies in obtaining the specified location of players in order to potentially build a local community.

 # Usage